- Toyota Motor Sales, U.S.A., Inc. is established in Hollywood, California.

 - Toyota becomes the first import automaker to sell more than one million vehicles in the U.S., in a single year.

-- Toyota debuts its first car built on American soil—a white Corolla FX16 produced at the NUMMI New United Motor Manufacturing, Inc. plant.
+- Toyota debuts its first car assembled on American soil—a white Corolla FX16 assembled at the NUMMI New United Motor Manufacturing, Inc. plant.

 - Toyota Motor Manufacturing U.S.A.
 (TMM; now TMMK) is established.